 Our team of lawyers can assist in offering strategic advice on employment contracts and other documents necessary for the operation of your new company, with the view to ensure the documents address all pertinent issues and best serve the interests of your company.

 If you require assistance with preparing your company’s employment contracts, you may wish to contact our office and arrange an appointment to see one of our Business & Online Start-Up Solicitors in our Sydney office.
-By appointment, we can also arrange a time for you to see one of our lawyers at a branch office.
-For a complete listing please see our "Locations" tab.
+For a complete listing of our offices, please see our "Locations" tab.

 This webpage (and any material or wording appearing on this webpage) is provided for general information purposes only and does not constitute any Legal Advice.
 It does not take into account your objectives, your instructions or all of the relevant facts and/or circumstances.
 Navado accepts no responsibility to any person who relies on the information provided on this website.
 We further refer you to our Disclaimer.